Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 @subsubsection testmanual_5_3_7 Compare numbers

-Procedure to check equality of two reals with some tolerance (relative and absolute)
+Procedure *checkreal* checks the equality of two reals with a tolerance (relative and absolute).

 Use: checkreal name value expected tol_abs tol_rel